The intrinsic formality of $E_n$-operads: The reduction to graph homology

-\begin{remark} We may extend the duality correspondence between the cofree structure of the collection $\IOp\PoisOp_{n-1}^c$ underlying the $(n-1)$-Poisson cooperad $\PoisOp_{n-1}^c$ and the free structure of the collection $\IOp\PoisOp_{n-1}$ underlying the $(n-1)$-Poisson operad $\PoisOp_{n-1}$ in the setting of coaugmented complete Hopf $\Lambda$-operads.
+\begin{remark} We may extend the duality correspondence between the cofree structure of the $\Lambda$-collection $\IOp\PoisOp_n^c$ underlying the $n$-Poisson cooperad $\PoisOp_n^c$ and the free structure of the $\Lambda$-collection $\IOp\PoisOp_n$ underlying the $n$-Poisson operad $\PoisOp_n$ in the setting of coaugmented complete Hopf $\Lambda$-operads.

 We then consider a coaugmented Hopf $\Lambda$-operad $\POp$ dual to an augmented filtered Hopf $\Lambda$-cooperad $\PiOp$ in the sense of the construction of Proposition~\ref{GraphHomology:TwistedEndComplexes:DualHopfOperad}.
-We also consider an obvious generalization, for general covariant $\Lambda$-collections, of the free object decomposition of~\S\ref{Background:AlgebraicAdjunctions}.
-We easily see that the collection of coaugmentation coideals $\IOp\POp(r) = \IOp\PiOp(r)^{\vee}$ underlying the coalgebras $\POp(r) = \PiOp(r)^{\vee}$ has the structure of a cofree $\Lambda$-collection if and only if the collection of augmentation ideals $\IOp\PiOp(r)$ underlying the algebras $\PiOp(r)$ forms a free $\Lambda$-collection.
+We also consider an obvious generalization, for general covariant $\Lambda$-collections, of the coend construction of~\S\ref{Background:AlgebraicAdjunctions}.
+We easily see that the collection of coaugmentation coideals $\IOp\POp(r) = \IOp\PiOp(r)^{\vee}$ underlying the coalgebras $\POp(r) = \PiOp(r)^{\vee}$ has the structure of a cofree $\Lambda$-collection if and only if the collection of augmentation ideals $\IOp\PiOp(r)$ underlying the algebras $\PiOp(r)$ forms a free $\Lambda$-collection, in the sense that we have the relation $\IOp\PiOp = \Lambda\otimes_{\Sigma}\SOp\PiOp$ for some symmetric collection such that $\SOp\PiOp\subset\IOp\PiOp$.
 We explicitly have the duality relations: